 Additionally, due to modern the learner’s busy schedule, we’re only able to devote 1% of our working week to learning.
 That’s just 4.8 minutes a day.
 Microlearning counteracts this by making learning more digestible.
 By 2019, videos will be responsible for 80% of traffic on the internet.
 By sharing content via short video clips, you’ll be delivering microlearning in its most effective and popular format.

-After all, employees are 75% more likely to watch a video rather than read text.
+After all, employees are 75% more likely to watch a video rather than read the text.
 Microlearning and the use of video within your content is a wonderful approach to keep within your knowledge retention toolbox.

 Campaign learning is a type of learning which relies on distributing bite-sized content at regular intervals, with one clear end objective.
 This type of training can be delivered via different mediums across a set period of time.
 Releasing content at set intervals creates a sense of excitement and expectation amongst your colleagues.

 Now You Have The Knowledge…